With Powerful, Meaningful Uplifting Songs

 Sankarshan Das is a singer-songwriter rooted in the folk/acoustic music revival of the mid 60's from his days when he performed at Houston's legendary folk music venue, Sand Mountain, the spawning ground of many musical greats.

 After a period of intense meditation/contemplation in the fall of 1968 in Denver, Colorado, he decided to renounce the world and become a holy man in India.
 However, on the way to India he realized that if one is going to renounce everything, he has to also renounce renunciation.
 Thus he reasoned that staying in the world for making a spiritual revolution is higher than renouncing it.
 So he opted instead to remain in world for revitalizing our rapidly deteriorating global civilization.
 For this purpose in December of 1968 he hitchhiked 2,000 miles to San Francisco where he devoted himself full time to writing and singing songs for the deliverance of the world.
-In San Francisco's Golden Gate Park at the celebrated Polo Fields concert on May 7, 1969 he performed a set between the Grateful Dead and the Jefferson Airplane eliciting roars of approval from the audience of thousands and a prediction by the emcee of his becoming widely known.
+In San Francisco's Golden Gate Park at the celebrated Polo Fields concert on May 7, 1969 he performed a set between the Grateful Dead and the Jefferson Airplane eliciting roars of approval from the audience of thousands and a prediction by the emcee that he was destined to become famous.

 Seeking a more peaceful atmosphere after experiencing an increase of violence on the West Coast, he thumbed and strummed, serenading his drivers making them smile, to Austin, Texas in 1970 and became an instant campus sensation with his daily free concerts on the South Mall of the University of Texas by the statue of George Washington.
 The Daily Texan newspaper published a major article about him called "Minstrel Serenades Students."
 Two students were interviewed and quoted in the article.
 A female student said, “That’s the happiest, most optimistic person I’ve ever heard."
 And a male student who was sitting beside her said, “Yes.
 It sort of makes you feel real good.”
 After his free concert series on the UT campus he moved on to become the house musician at the immensely popular Sattva vegetarian restaurant located one block west of the campus.